Summary

 Methods

 Study population: 20 patients with CP will participate.
-Inclusion criteria: children above age of 6 years, with CP hemiplegia (GMFCS I/II), with drop foot and dynamic contracture of the ankle on examination, who are being treated at the CP clinic in the Tel Aviv Dana-Dwek Childrens Hospital.
+Inclusion criteria: children above age of 6 years, with CP hemiplegia (GMFCS I/II), with drop foot and dynamic contracture of the ankle on examination, who are being treated at the CP clinic in the Tel Aviv Dana-Dwek Children Hospital.
 Exclusion criteria: Children with fixed contracture of ankle joint (passive range of motion< 0 degree); children who had orthopedic surgery to the lower extremity or had botulinum toxin injection to the plantar or dorsiflexor muscles within 6 months prior to the study; children who cannot tolerate the electrical stimulation delivered by the device.

 Results